oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 code=XGa_U6toXP0Rvc.....SnHO6bxX0ikK1ss-nA
 ```

-The authorization server decodes the DPoP proof JWT and incorporates properties from the JWT into the access token.
+The authorization server decodes the proof and incorporates properties from the JWT into the access token.
 The authorization server responds to the `/token` request with the token and explicitly sets the response header to state the token type as `DPoP`.

 ```http
 HTTP/1.1 200 OK